 Dr Anna-Rosa le Roux has an extensive experience in Consulting and delivered projects at all levels of business in various industries (private, government and not for profit) in Africa and the Middle East.
 She has a broad academic background in Leadership in Performance and Change to doctoral level and is a licensed Industrial and Organisational Psychologist.
 Anna-Rosa co-represented South Africa in the First International Congress of Coaching Psychology in London (2010) and is co-convenor of the SA steering committee hosting the Southern Hemisphere leg, as well as member of International Steering Committee.
 She is currently serving on the executive of the Society for Industrial and Organisational Society (SIOPSA) in her capacity as Chair of the Interest Group of Coaching and Consulting Psychology (IGCCP).
 She is also serving on the executive of the Association of Change Management Professionals (ACMP).

 Dr. Arnon Levy is a clinical psychologist, psycho-anthropologist and life coach.
-Dr. Levy is the Ex- chair of The Israel Association for Psychotherapy, the founder, academic consultant and director of the Coaching studying and training program in behavioral sciences at Tel Aviv University.
-Dr. Levy is the chair and founder of IACP – Israel Association for Coaching Psychology and NECP – New Existential Coaching Psychology Academy designed to develop and teach academic programs of Existential Coaching Psychology.
-Dr. Levy's works include the books: “The Prometheus Molds – an Introduction to an Evolutionary Psychology of the Self”, “Beyond the Empty Glace – Words and Images from the Psychological Clinic and beyond”, "The Spirit of Time" (In press).
+Currently Arnon is conducting a predoctoral seminar at Bar Illan University and supervises doctoral students.
+Arnon is a former chair of The Israel Association for Psychotherapy, and is the founder and chair of IACP - Israel Association for Coaching Psychology.
+Arnon is the founder, past academic consultant and director of the Coaching studying and training program in behavioral sciences at Tel Aviv University.
+He is the founder and CEO of CPA – Coaching Psychology Academywww.studycoaching.org designed to develop and teach academic programs of Existential Coaching Psychology.
+Arnon's works include the books: “The Prometheus Molds – an Introduction to an Evolutionary Psychology of the Self”, “Beyond the Empty Glace – Words and Images from the Psychological Clinic and beyond”, "The Spirit of Time" (In press).